Manuals

 OSC Reference Documentation

-KLANG:app and the KLANG Immersive In-Ear Mixing Processors communicate exclusively via Open Sound Control (OSC) UDP network messages on port 9110 and 9111.
+KLANG:app and the KLANG Immersive In-Ear Mixing Processors communicate exclusively via Open Sound Control (OSC) UDP network messages.
+Messages to a KLANG processor need to be sent to port 9110.
+Messages to KLANG:app need to be sent to 9111 (by default).

 Routing and configuration of the Dante modules inside KLANG:fabrik/KLANG:vier/KLANG:vokal cannot be remote controlled in this way.
 Audinate’s Dante Controller has to be used instead.